What is a distributed application?

-Distributed applications (distributed apps) are applications or software that runs on multiple computers within a network at the same time and can be stored on servers or with cloud computing.
-Unlike traditional applications that run on a single system, distributed applications run on multiple systems simultaneously for a single task or job.
+Distributed applications (distributed apps) are applications or software that run on multiple computers within a network at the same time and can be stored on servers or cloud computing platforms.
+Unlike traditional applications that run on a single system, distributed applications run on multiple systems simultaneously.

 Distributed apps can communicate with multiple servers or devices on the same network from any geographical location.
 The distributed nature of the applications refers to data being spread out over more than one computer in a network.